scality/backbeat/docs/DesignMDIngestion.md

       Using the list of object keys, send a query directly to the metadata server with the `metadataWrapper` class in Arsenal.
         * This will get the JSON object for each object, which is put into kafka.
-* After finishing the `snapshot`, resume queueing from raft logs using the last stored `sequence id` as the new starting point.
+* If the instance of Zenko is a fresh install or the `snapshot`process has completed, resume queueing from raft logs using the last stored `sequence id` as the new starting point.

 With this design, Backbeat will include a new populator which reads from the Metadata server and queues the logs to Kafka.
 The consumer will not need to be changed.